Updated Free National EB-5 TEA Map Now Available with CY 2018 Employment Data

 Following the release of Calendar Year 2018 (CY 2018) unemployment data from the Bureau of Labor Statistics, we have updated our targeted employment area (TEA) map to provide up-to-date unemployment data for census tracts across the United States.

-Under the United States Citizenship and Immigration Service (USCIS) EB-5 Immigrant Investor Visa Program (the EB-5 Program), a foreign investor can become eligible to obtain U.S. permanent resident status by investing either $1 million or $500,000 in a new commercial enterprise in the United States.
-To qualify for the lower investment amount of $500,000, an investor must invest capital funds in an area that qualifies as a TEA.
+Under the United States Citizenship and Immigration Service (USCIS) EB-5 Immigrant Investor Visa Program (the EB-5 program), a foreign investor can become eligible to obtain U.S. permanent resident status by investing either $1.8 million or $900,000 in a new commercial enterprise in the United States.
+To qualify for the lower investment amount of $900,000, an investor must invest capital funds in an area that qualifies as a TEA.

-A TEA designation letter must accompany the investor’s I-526 Immigrant Petition by Alien Entrepreneur if the TEA designation is based on a high unemployment rate in the project area.
+Evidence supporting the claim that a project location falls within a high unemployment TEA must accompany the investor’s I-526 Immigrant Petition by Alien Entrepreneur.
 To qualify, a geographic area (such as a county, metropolitan statistical area, city, or tract) must have an unemployment rate greater than 150% of the national average, as reported by the Bureau of Labor Statistics.

 Our map identifies high unemployment areas that may qualify as TEAs.